xilution/xilution-react-todomvc/README.md

 	* Integrates with [Xilution SaaS](https://www.xilution.com)
 		* [Xilution - Elements - Data Accessor](https://prod.xilution.com/products/?product=xilution-elements-data-accessor)
 		* [Xilution - Business Basics - Identity](https://prod.xilution.com/products/?product=xilution-business-basics-identity)

-\* React was chosen for this example's frontend b/c of its pervasiveness and (most importantly) its [unit testability](https://facebook.github.io/jest/docs/en/tutorial-react.html).

-\** You may be asking yourself, is a backend necessary?
-Why don't you just integrate directly with Xilution SaaS from the frontend code.
-The purpose of the backend is two fold.
-First, it abstracts domain specific functionality from the frontend.
-For example, some TodoMVC uses cases require the aggregation of a few different Xilution SaaS requests.
-Second, it protects secrets like the Xilution Subscriber API Key and the Xilution Subscriber Organization ID.

 ## Prerequisites